moonrepo/moon/docs/workspace.md

       - '--maxWorkers 3'
 ```

-##### dependsOn
+##### deps

-The optional `dependsOn` param is a list of other project tasks, known as targets, that will be
+The optional `deps` param is a list of other project tasks, known as targets, that will be executed
-executed _before_ this task.
-It achieves this by generating a concurrent task graph based on the
+_before_ this task.
+It achieves this by generating a concurrent task graph based on the project
-project graph.
+graph.

 A target is defined in the format of "project_id:task_name".